sroby/f-type-c/README.md

 You will also need to copy `SDL2.dll` from `$SDL_PATH/bin` to the same directory as the executable.

+## Running

+**f-type** doesn't have any sort of GUI yet, so a iNES format ROM file (ie. `.nes` extension) must be specified as argument to the command-line.

+If you are looking for free sample games to try it out, download the [MegaPack](https://neshomebrew.ca/files/MegaPack.zip) at [NES Homebrew Competition](https://neshomebrew.ca/about/).

 ## Documentation credits
 This project wouldn't be possible without the following sources:
 * [Nesdev Wiki](http://wiki.nesdev.com/w/index.php/Nesdev_Wiki)